JohnKechagias/DataExtractor/docs/description.md

    to extract.
 For each table we select a column and for each row we select the field of the column and we determine if the field's value is included in the lookup table.
-If thats the case, we include the row to the extracted data.
+If that's the case, we include the row to the extracted data.
 5. For each table file:
       Default initialize line_list.